Wong Kar-wai: Widespread recognition (1996–2000)

-In his 2005 monograph, Brunette opines that Happy Together marked "a new stage in [Wong's] artistic development", and along with its successor – In the Mood for Love (2000) – showcases the director at "the zenith of his cinematic art."
-The latter film emerged from a highly complicated production history that lasted two years.
+In his 2005 monograph, Brunette wrote that Happy Together marked "a new stage in [Wong's] artistic development", and along with its successor, In the Mood for Love (2000), showcases Wong at "the zenith of his cinematic art."
+The latter film emerged from a complicated two-year production history.
 Several different titles and projects were planned by Wong before they evolved into the final result: a romantic melodrama set in 1960s Hong Kong that is seen as an unofficial sequel to Days of Being Wild.
-Wong decided to return to the era that fascinated him, and reflected his own background by focusing on Shanghainese émigrés.
+Wong returned to the era that fascinated him, and reflected his own background by focusing on Shanghainese émigrés.

 Maggie Cheung and Tony Leung Chiu-wai play the lead characters, who move into an apartment building on the same day in 1962 and discover that their spouses are having an affair; over the next four years they develop a strong attraction.
-Teo writes that the film is a study of "typical Chinese reserve and repressed desire", while Schneider describes how the "strange relationship" is choreographed with "the grace and rhythm of a waltz" and depicted in "a dreamlike haze by an eavesdropping camera".
+Teo writes that the film is a study of "typical Chinese reserve and repressed desire", while Schneider writes that the "strange relationship" is choreographed with "the grace and rhythm of a waltz" and depicted in "a dreamlike haze by an eavesdropping camera".

 The shoot lasted 15 months, with both Cheung and Leung reportedly driven to their breaking points.
-Wong shot more than 30 times the footage he eventually used, and only finished editing the film the morning before its Cannes premiere.
+Wong shot more than 30 times the footage he eventually used, and finished editing the film the morning before its Cannes premiere.
 At the festival, In the Mood for Love received the Technical Grand Prize and Best Actor for Leung.
 It was named Best Foreign Film by the National Society of Film Critics.
 Wong said after its release: "In the Mood for Love is the most difficult film in my career so far, and one of the most important.
 I am very proud of it."
-In subsequent years it has been included on lists of the greatest films of all time.
+It has been included on lists of the greatest films of all time.